digitaltrails/jouno/README.md

 All the following runtime dependencies are likely to be available pre-packaged on any modern Linux distribution (``jouno`` was originally developed on OpenSUSE Tumbleweed).

-* python 3.8: ``journo`` is written in python and may depend on some features present only in 3.8 onward.
+* python 3.8: ``jouno`` is written in python and may depend on some features present only in 3.8 onward.
 * python 3.8 QtPy: the python GUI library used by ``jouno``.
 * python 3.8 systemd: python module for native access to the systemd facilities.
 * python 3.8 dbus: python module for dbus used for issuing notifications